hallettj/hallettj.github.com/source/_posts/2017-02-20-changes-i-would-make-to-go.markdown

 But that puts extra complexity on code that uses third-party data structures;
 and requires programmers to use non-standard idioms.

-Yet more privileges that standard library types have are that only standard types can be compared using `==`, `>`, etc.
+Yet another privilege is that only standard types can be compared using `==`, `>`, etc.

-But the biggest problem is that only standard libraries are allowed to define generic types.
+The biggest problem is that only standard libraries are allowed to define generic types.
 This is severely limiting to the library ecosystem around Go.
 It means that, for example,